We offer a comprehensive training program that keeps researchers current with best practices.

 The Responsible Conduct of Research (RCR) course is a formal ethics educational program offered by the Collaborative Institutional Training Initiative .

 The course is required of all investigators conducting basic science research, whether they are in a basic science or clinical department.
 Only researchers who are solely involved in clinical trials are excluded.

-- Certification of completion of the RCR course is valid for three years.
+- Certification of completion of the RCR course is valid for four years.

 - Re-certification is required to remain active in research at Upstate.

 - The entire course can be taken at one time, or in individual modules at your own pace.

 Register as a new user, or log-in to your existing account if you have one, scroll down to Question 4, and click on "Enroll me in RCR" to access the Responsible Conduct of Research course.

 Conflict of Interest (COI) Regulations